chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_client_create.rst

 ``-a``, ``--admin``
    |admin client| This option only works when used with |chef open server| and will have no effect when used with |chef hosted| or |chef private|.

-For example, to create a |chef client admin| with the name "exampleorg-validator" and save its private key to a file, enter:
+For example, to create a |chef client admin| with the name "exampleorg" and save its private key to a file, enter:

 .. code-block:: bash

-   $ knife client create exampleorg-validator -a -f "/etc/chef/client.pem"
+   $ knife client create exampleorg -a -f "/etc/chef/client.pem"

 When running the ``create`` argument on |chef hosted| or |chef private|, be sure to omit the ``-a`` option:

 .. code-block:: bash

-   $ knife client create exampleorg-validator -f "/etc/chef/client.pem"
+   $ knife client create exampleorg -f "/etc/chef/client.pem"